MicrosoftDocs/bot-docs/retired/r13/bot-builder-howto-bf-cli-deploy-qna.md

 - `botName`: The name of your bot.
 This will be used to generate the name of the QnA Maker KB, this is explained in more detail in the [QnA Maker Knowledge Bases created](#qna-maker-knowledge-bases-created) section below.
 - `subscriptionKey`: The same subscription key that is in your [initialization file](#create-your-qna-maker-initialization-file).

-For information on additional parameters, see [bf qnamaker:build][bf-qnamakerbuild] in the BF CLI readme.
+For information on additional parameters, see [bf qnamaker:build][bf-qnamakerbuild] in the BF CLI `README`.

 Alternatively, you can include these required parameters in a configuration file and provide them via the `qnaConfig` parameter.